 Register for your Courses

-To choose courses in your program, you must register online.
-Check the registration start date for your programs and respective semesters by going to STU-VIEW.
+To choose your courses in the program, you must register online.
+Check the registration start date for programs and respective semesters by going to STU-VIEW.
 If you register at the start of your registration period, you will be assured a seat in all courses required for the semester and you will have a better selection of courses and timetable.
 Use your Student ID number and Password to log on to STU-VIEW to register and choose your courses during the scheduled registration period.
 Follow the on-screen instructions.

 Arrange Placement Tests

 There is a deadline date to take a Placement Test.
 However, for those still outside Canada, Placement Tests can be taken upon arrival prior to the start of the semester at the Assessment Centre at Casa Loma Campus or St. James Campus before classes start.
 If you do not take the Placement Test, you will be automatically placed in Foundation-level courses.
-The last day to take the Placement Test for English and/or Math for students who were automatically placed in Foundation course(s) is Day 5 of the semester (first-year students only).
+The last day to take the Placement Test for English and/or Math for students who were automatically placed in Foundation course(s) is before the first day of the semester (first-year students only).

 • You are not required to take the Placement test if: